 Due from Main Street represents principal and interest payments from portfolio investments serviced and received by Main Street on the Company's behalf.
-The amounts due to the Company as of June 30, 2014 and December 31, 2013 were subsequently collected in July 2014, and January 2014, respectively.
+The amounts due to the Company as of September 30, 2014 and December 31, 2013 were subsequently collected.